A Christmas Story

 The store stereo kicked it off with ‘I’m Dreaming of a White Christmas’, plowed into ‘Let it snow, let it snow’, moved on to a reggae version of ‘Silent Night’, rocketed into ‘Joy to the World’, eased into ‘Frosty the Snowman’, sang about winter wonderlands, wished us all a Merry Christmas and boasted that Santa Claus was coming to town.
 Then the tape loop ended and it all came around again.

-I managed to put two bottles of wine, one remote311201k3.jpg control car, some children’s books, five rolls of wrapping paper, a roll of scotch tape, two strawberry yogurts and three greeting cards in my cart.
+I managed to put two bottles of wine, one remote control car, some children’s books, five rolls of wrapping paper, a roll of scotch tape, two strawberry yogurts and three greeting cards in my cart.
 Fellow shoppers took the opportunity to glance at what a foreigners’ ‘real’ Christmas buy looks like.
 Whoops.
 As someone who can’t stand shopping and has a 20-minute attention span for it, I think I did quite well.

 Thailand is fond of gift baskets that come in a wide range of prices and contain items that I find quite pragmatic such as crackers, coffee, jam, juice, peanuts, fruit, condensed chicken broth and whisky.
 Other down-to-earth gift ideas include blankets, clothing, flashlights and shoes.
 Small plants, neon stickers, balloons, small stuffed animals, key chains and other trinkets are also popular purchases and gift wrapping counters are a hive of activity.